-Ideally, any money that you need within two years should be kept in cash or cash equivalents.Once your short-term needs are taken care of, you can consider investing in bonds for money that you'll need in three to five years.
-Money that won't be needed for five to seven years or more can be invested in stocks.
-Your age plays a big role in determining how much risk you're willing to take on with your investments.
+Money that you'll need within two years should be kept in cash or cash equivalents.
+For money that you'll need in three to five years, consider investing in bonds.
+Money that won't be needed for five to seven years or more can be put into stocks.
+Your age plays a role in determining how much risk you're willing to take on with your investments.

-Generally speaking, the younger you are, the more risk you can tolerate.
+Generally, the younger you are, the more risk you can tolerate.
 As you get older, it's important to reduce the amount of risk in your portfolio.
-The common rule for assigning assets by age is that you should have a percentage of shares equal to 100 minus your age.
-For example, if you're 40 years old, then 60% of your portfolio should be in stocks.
+The common rule of asset allocation by age is that you should have a percentage of shares equal to 100 minus your age.
+So if you're 40 years old, 60% of your portfolio should be in stocks.